basho/basho_docs/content/riak/ts/1.0.0/installing/mac-osx.md

 OS X gives you a very small limit on open file handles.
 Even with a backend that uses very few file handles, it's possible to run out.
-See [Open Files Limit][openfileslimit] for more information about changing the limit.
+See [Open Files Limit][perf open files] for more information about changing the limit.

 ## Install Riak TS